 Early History of the McElhany family

-Another 227 words (16 lines of text) covering the year 1428 is included under the topic Early McElhany History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McElhany research.
+Another 92 words (7 lines of text) covering the year 1428 is included under the topic Early McElhany History in all our PDF Extended History products and printed products wherever possible.

 McElhany Spelling Variations

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, McElhany has been spelled MacAloney, McAloney, MacAlonie, McAlonie, MacIlhenny, McIlhenny, MacIlhinny, McIlhinny, MacIlhiney, McIlhiney, MacIlhinney, McIlhinney, MacIldowney, McIldowney, MacIldownie, McIldownie, MacGilloney, McGilloney, MacGillonie, McGillonie, MacAlloon, McAlloon, MacAlooni, McAlooni, MacElheaney, McElheaney, MacElhiney, McElhiney, MacElhinney and many more.

 Early Notables of the McElhany family (pre 1700)